Skip to content

 THE HUNT: SHARKS OF THE NINGALOO REEF

-“You are alive, at sea.
-You are with good friends and you are healthy.
-What else do you need to be happy?
-What does it take to be the best day of your life? “
+“You are with good friends, and you are healthy.
+What more do you need to be happy?
+What does it take to make this the best day of your life?”

 Early Morning

-Despite the bad forecast from the day before, we decided to give it a go anyway.
-I quickly pick up Ele and we gather at Albert’s place, we secure the boat trailer to the car, and we hit the road.
+Despite yesterday’s bleak forecast, we decided to give it a go anyway.
+I pick up Ele, and we gather at Albert’s place.
+We secure the boat trailer, load up the gear, and hit the road.

-What does it take to be the best day of your life?
+What does it take to make this the best day of your life?

 IMAGE ABOVE: A sea turtle swimming in the clear waters of the Ningaloo Reef.